Get insider access

 Crosstalk Error

 The Roku Streambar's stereo soundstage is fair.
-The soundstage is a bit wider than the bar, which is impressive for such a small bar, but it doesn't do any tricks to make it sound larger.
-The soundstage's focus is okay, but sounds seem to accelerate toward the far sides of the bar.
+The soundstage extends past its edges, which is impressive for such a small bar, but it doesn't do any tricks to make it sound larger than that.
+Focus is okay, but sounds seem to accelerate toward the far sides of the bar.
 That said, the focus is much more consistent towards the center, so objects like instruments are perceived as coming from accurate, pinpoint locations.

 Sound